 FIRE’s letter was signed by Bruce’s daughter, Kitty, who founded the Lenny Bruce Memorial Foundation, and a group of other “free speech advocates with a resilient interest in comedian Lenny Bruce’s life and legacy.”

-University Postpones Play, Author Chooses to Premiere it Off-Campus
+University Cancels Play, Author Chooses to Premiere it Off-Campus

-Brandeis announced that the performance of “Buyer Beware” would be postponed.
-Michael Weller, the author, withdrew the work and decided to have it performed by professional actors.
+Brandeis announced that the performance of “Buyer Beware” would be canceled.
+Michael Weller, the author, ultimately withdrew the work and decided to have it performed by professional actors.

 Prepared by Graham Piro ‘18